tredontho/purescript-book/text/chapter6.md

     Remember, your instance must satisfy the laws listed above.

 1. (Difficult) There are multiple ways to implement an instance of `Action Multiply Int`.
 How many can you think of?
-Purescript does not allow multiple implementations of the same instance, so you will have to replace your original implementation. _Note_: the tests cover 4 implementations.
+PureScript does not allow multiple implementations of the same instance, so you will have to replace your original implementation. _Note_: the tests cover 4 implementations.

 1. (Medium) Write an `Action` instance that repeats an input string some number of times: